 Arrica Rose & The …’s: Let Alone Sea Review

-Arrica and her backing band The …’s (Dot Dot Dots) do a good job of fleshing things out with smatterings of lap steel, violin, and horns over the course of the record, helping blend things to a place somewhere between folk rock and dream pop.
-The opener, “Everybody” is a folk rock song that is the record’s most straight-ahead tune that mainly opens things up for the wonderfully hazy Mazzy Star-esque dreaminess of “Sail Away”.
-Over the course of the rest of the record, things bounce around, from the spy theme guitar of “We Made It Out Alright” to the New Orleans-styled horns of “Summer’s Gonna Burn Me (So Are You)”.
-“When The Clouds Hang This Low” is another highlight as a simple guitar, and vocal ballad builds itself into a giant climactic chorus of voices and violin.
+Arrica and her backing band The …’s (Dot Dot Dots) do a good job of fleshing things out with smatterings of lap steel, violin, and horns throughout the record, helping blend things to a place somewhere between folk rock and dream pop.
+The opener, “Everybody,” is a folk rock song that is the record’s most straight-ahead tune that mainly opens things up for the wonderfully hazy Mazzy Star-esque dreaminess of “Sail Away”.
+Throughout the rest of the record, things bounce around, from the spy theme guitar of “We Made It Out Alright” to the New Orleans-styled horns of “Summer’s Gonna Burn Me (So Are You).”
+“When The Clouds Hang This Low” is another highlight as a simple guitar and vocal ballad builds into a giant climactic chorus of voices and violin.
 The record closes 40 minutes later with the before-mentioned cover song mashup.

 Arrica Rose and the band have a lot going for themselves on Let Alone Sea.
 The band doesn’t need any gimmicky cover songs or anything to distinguish themselves; the power of Rose’s voice with the band when they’re at their hazy best is all they need.
 The record sometimes strays, but Let Alone Sea is a good stepping stone for a band ready to make a bigger step.